-Under the hood, each FAQ site can be connected to a queue and to an e-mail address.
+Under the hood, each FAQ site can be connected to a queue and to an e-mail address/e-mail contact form.
 These integrations make it easier for patrons to find what they need.
 The FAQ provides answers to commonly asked questions.
 Chat lets patrons contact librarians in real time.
 And e-mail is available to enable patrons to reach librarians when your service is offline or if the patron does not wish to chat.
 Plus chat and e-mail are great ways for patrons to submit their own question to be added to the FAQ!

 When patrons search the FAQ, they will see an "Ask Us" button included at the bottom of the instant results.
 When your queue is online, the button shows patrons a chat widget connected to your queue.
 When your queue is offline, the e-mail contant form is automagically shown instead.
 The "Not finding what you need?
 Contact us!" link included at the bottom of every FAQ page works exactly the same way.